rveen/ogdl-java/README.md

 A Java library for working with OGDL textual and binary streams.

-(RV: Working in cleaning this up).
+Working in cleaning this up:

+- IGraph and IPath worthless.